Rohithvijay01/D-FLIPDLOP-NEGEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:DHARSHINI S RegisterNumber:212223110010
 */
 ```
 module DFLIPFLOPNEGEDGE(D,Clock,reset,Q);